 “It’s not about creating the perfect ad – it’s about creating a variety of ads to reach people when they are ready to engage with it.”

-Ad variety value cannot be understated.
+The value in ad variety cannot be understated.
 It can also help with the ever-present challenge of ad fatigue in which Meta states a 60% drop in conversation performance can occur after 4 exposures to the same ad.
 It doesn’t require a high cost either.
 The aforementioned rise of creators can provide platform first creative at low costs and high variety, with authenticity that can drive higher lift than stills from the TV spot or the 1-2 planned assets for the quarter long campaign.

 A New Reality (Literally)

-We are fast entering Phase three of the internet, and it’s likely to be here before we know it.
+We are entering into the third phase of the internet, and it’s likely to be here before we know it.
 Phase one consisted of accessing information across different desktop sites, blogs, and chatrooms.
-Phase two was born when the internet became mobile and user generated content across social sites dominated daily use.
+Phase two was born when the internet became mobile and user generated content across social sites started dominating daily use.
 Phase three will bring immersive and transitive experiences that can be shared with anyone, anywhere, and at any time with avatars becoming synonymous with our digital identity.

-Of course, this encompasses VR/AR technologies and the beginning of the metaverse.
-Meta is all in on metaverse being the next big computing platform and is focused on building technologies that enable connection there.
+Of course, this is referencing growing VR/AR technologies and the beginning of the Metaverse.
+Meta is all in on the fact that the Metaverse is the next big computing platform and is focused on building technologies that enable connection there.
 But it’s not here yet and its not clear when it will be, which leaves some advertisers confused as to how to strategize and prepare for this new reality most of us don’t quite fully comprehend.

 The overarching guidance today is equal parts vague and simple: your metaverse strategy should align with your business strategy.
-This 1,000-foot view suggests brands focused on growth and innovation should look for opportunities today, while more reserved and cost-conscious brands should delay investment until the space has seen further maturity.
+This 1,000 foot view subtly suggests brands focused on growth and innovation should be looking for opportunities today, while more reserved and cost-conscious brands should delay investment until the space has seen further maturity.